About the Journal

-This Journal bianually publishes on 30th of June and 31st of December, every year.
+This Journal is bianual, publishes on 30th of June and 31st of December, every year.
 Further, the June issue is No. 1, and December issue is No. 2.

-Once the paper is accepted by the Chief Editor through notification, the article shall be published in the mentioned volume and issue.
+Once the paper is accepted by the Chief Editor through notification, the article publishes in the mentioned volume and issue.

 8. Academic Misconduct

-Any academic misconduct including plagiarism if found at any time even after the publication of paper, the concern authors will be blacklisted forever, as per the decision of the Editorial Team and the Editor-in-Chief.
+Any academic misconduct including plagiarism if found at any time even after the publication of paper, the concern authors shall be blacklisted forever, as per the decision of the Editorial Team and the Chief Editor.